Prohibited and restricted baggage items

-- All prescription drugs and over-the-counter medications including insulin and other diabetes medical supplies.
+- All over-the-counter and prescription medications, including insulin and diabetes medical supplies.

-- Items intended for passengers with a disability or medical condition.
+- Items needed for passengers with a disability or medical condition.

 - Items used to augment the body for medical or cosmetic reasons such as mastectomy products, prosthetic breasts, bras or shells containing gels, saline solution, or other liquids.

 - Food items like baby formula, breast milk, juice or water for a traveling infant small child.